EventEmitter2/EventEmitter2/README.md

 Fastest is EventEmitter2
 ```

+### What's new

+To find out what's new in the latest release see the project [CHANGELOG](https://github.com/EventEmitter2/EventEmitter2/blob/master/CHANGELOG.md)

 ### Differences (Non-breaking, compatible with existing EventEmitter)

  - The EventEmitter2 constructor takes an optional configuration object with the following default values: